 To guide implementation of the Initiative, DSHS formed a Collaborative comprised of representatives from governor-appointed committees, state-mandated regional advisory councils, nonprofit organizations, and other pre-hospital and hospital stakeholders.

-Our data collection efforts focus on pre-hospital and hospital heart attack and stroke data elements, with a particular focus on ST-elevated myocardial infarction (STEMI).
-The collection of comprehensive data will enable DSHS to conduct gap analyses and identify areas for improvement.
+Our data collection efforts focused on pre-hospital and hospital heart attack and stroke data elements, with a particular focus on ST-elevated myocardial infarction (STEMI).
+The collection of comprehensive data enabled DSHS to conduct gap analyses and identify areas for improvement.
 Thus, leading to improved systems of care and outcomes for patients.

 Pre-Hospital Data Collection